Boise Dog Training

 Prices do not include equipment.
 Our private lesson trainers are located in NE Boise (Wilderness Ranch) and East Nampa and serve the greater Boise area including Harris Ranch, Boise, Meridian, Nampa and Eagle.
 When contacting us, please let us know which part of town you’re in so we can accommodate you.
-Note: Due to high demand, we currently have a 6-8 week wait list for lessons.

 *Note: if your dog is considered a behavioral case, there will be a 10% surcharge for lessons to compensate for added difficulty of working with a behavioral dog.

 The best time to begin training your puppy is right away.
 Let a professional do it for you!
 The Puppy Head Start program covers socialization, crate training, potty training, obedience and manners.
 We work with your puppy throughout the day, and we make training fun!
 Our goal is give your puppy a solid foundation for the future.